GL Communications Inc.

 Example:

-Connect a loopback cable from the T1/E1 Input to the T1/E1 output.
-Open the 'Power monitoring window on card#1 and transmit the tone on all several timeslots on card#2.
+Cross-connect port1 and port2 of T1/E1 and invoke the 'Power monitoring window on card#1 and transmit the tone on all or several timeslots on card#2.
 Observe the same power value in the power level display; change the power level of the tones being transmitted and observe the corresponding changes power level display.

 DC Offset